MF42-DZH/CAtom/README.md

 * Do not memory allocate inside a test unless you are freeing it before an assertion.
 The test suite *will* leak memory if the assertion fails.
 * All assertions are macros.
 Do not use the \_\_-prefixed public functions.
 * For a more detailed version of the example including a sample makefile, see the `example` subdirectory.
+* You must compile this test suite to test with at least the `-g` flag and no optimisation flags to get useful results.